Good, Better, Best: Textual Distractors Generation for Multiple-Choice Visual Question Answering via Reinforcement Learning: : A Reinforcement Learning Framework for DG-VQA

-We first denote distractors generation as a sequence generation process.
-The generative model $G_{\theta}$ is trained to produce a sequence $y_{1:T}=(y_1,y_2,...,y_t,...,y_T)$, where $y_t$ is one word in the vocabulary of all candidate tokens.
-At each timestep $t$, $G_{\theta}$ is given an (image, question, answer sequence until last timestep) triple ($i$, $q$, $y_{1:t-1}$).
-Since $G_{\theta}$ outputs a probability distribution over each token in produced sequence, we can use decoding algorithms like greedy search or beam search to locate the top-3 distractors.
-Under the reinforcement learning setting, at timestep $t$ the state $s$ is the current producedly tokens $y_{1:t-1}$ and the action $a$ is the next token $y_t$ to produce.
+Under the RL setting, at timestep $t$ the state $s$ of the generator is the currently produced tokens $d_{1:t-1}$ and the action $a$ is the next token $d_t$ to produce.
 So the state transition is deterministic once an action has been chosen.
 Following the notation in \cite{sutton2018reinforcement}, the object of the $G_{\theta}$ is to produce a sequence to minimize its negative expected reward: